grafana/tempo/docs/tempo/website/traceql/_index.md

 ### Intrinsic fields

 Intrinsic fields are fundamental to spans.
-Thes fields can be referenced when selecting spans.
+These fields can be referenced when selecting spans.
+Note that custom attributes are prefixed with `.`, `span.` or `resource.` whereas intrinsics can be typed directly.

 | **Operation** | **Type** | **Definition**                        | **Example**            |